adarax/Password-Manager/README.md

 # Password-Manager
-A Java password manager which stores credentials on a in a .txt file database.
+A Java password manager which stores credentials into a .txt file database.